The House of Ghosts

-La Maison ensorcelée (literally "The Ensorcelled House" from French, The House of Ghosts, also known as The Witch House) is a 1906 French short film directed by Segundo de Chomón.
-The film features stop-motion animation and is considered to be one of the earliest cinematic depictions of a haunted house premise.
+La Maison ensorcelée (literally "The Ensorcelled House" from French, The House of Ghosts, also known as The Witch House) is a 1906 French trick film directed by Segundo de Chomón.
+The film features stop-motion animation and is considered one of the earliest cinematic depictions of a haunted house premise.

 Plot

 Two men and a woman stop at a small house in the woods.
 Inside, they experience numerous instances of paranormal activity, including disappearing furniture; a stereotypical ghost; movement of cutlery and food on their own; ball lightning; unexplained tilting of the entire home; and a grotesque being with claw-like fingers that attempts to eat the trio.

 Legacy

 The film inspired director Jennifer Kent, and was included in a scene in her 2014 horror film The Babadook.